Yuval Zamir: Personal life

 In 1992, Zamir married Carmel Ne'eman, who is the daughter of composer Amitai Ne'eman and the sister of singer Adi Ne'eman.
 They had two sons and a daughter.

 In November 1999, Zamir was convicted of sexual and indecent assault towards male students while he was serving as a drama teacher at the Ironi High School.
 He was sentenced to four years in prison.
 At that point in time, the Hebrew voice of Winnie the Pooh was passed on to Saar Badishi.
 In 2003, Zamir was released on a period of rehabilitation and also came out as a gay man and after eleven years of marriage, Zamir and Ne'eman divorced when the former announced his sexuality.
 He then returned to acting and directing on stage in 2005.

 Death

-On December 21, 2011, Zamir died following complications from diabetes mellitus at the age of 48 and was laid to rest at Kiryat Shaul Cemetery in Tel Aviv.
-Before dying, he was able to alert paramedics that he was short of breath.
+On 21 December 2011, Zamir died after suffering from complications from diabetes mellitus at the age of 48 and was laid to rest at Kiryat Shaul Cemetery in Tel Aviv.